UP teen death: 2 cops charged with murder, suspended | Law-Order

 - India

-Two Uttar Pradesh Police constables and a homeguard have been charged with murder of a 17-year-old boy who died here after being beaten up for ''violating'' the ongoing COVID-19 curfew in the state, officials said on Saturday.
+Two police constables and a homeguard have been charged with the murder of a 17-year-old vegetable seller who was caught for violating the 'corona curfew' and allegedly beaten mercilessly, first outside his home and then inside a police station, officials said on Saturday.

+The incident, which took place in Unnao district's Bangarmau area on Friday, led to angry protests from locals who relented after senior police officers assured the boy's family of an impartial probe, they said.

 Constables Vijay Chodhury and Simavat have been suspended and homeguard Satyaprakash has been sacked, police said.